OPEN STUDIO WITH PLANTS

 ........

-This Open Studio Weekend partners with plants to cultivate our creativity and connection to the non -human world.
+This Open Studio Weekend piloted a project in collaboration with plants to cultivate our creativity and connection to the non -human world.
 Encouraging a coming together to discuss and be curious about our place in the biosphere at this time of climate urgency.

-** Please also join us for a conversation in the round with specialists at:
+Invited guests for a conversation in the round included:

-Plants are for sale to raise funds for environmental projects in the community.
+Plants were for sale to raise funds for environmental projects in the community.
+Creative works were for sale to support their maker’s creativity whichever way they needed.

 DRAWING DOWN THE SUN EXHIBITION